foundata/proxmox-pve-backup-usb/README.md

 **This project is *not* associated with the official [Proxmox Virtual Environment (PVE)](https://www.proxmox.com/en/proxmox-virtual-environment/overview) nor Proxmox Server Solutions GmbH.**

-`pve_backup_usb.sh` is a script for SOHO environments without dedicated [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server/overview).
-It is a helps you to copy PVE dumps (created by using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) and stored on a PVE Host) to external, encrypted USB drives for offsite disaster backup.
-It has to be called by a cronjob.
+`pve_backup_usb.sh` is a script for smaller environments without dedicated [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server/overview).
+It helps you to copy PVE dumps (created by using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) stored on a PVE Host) to external, encrypted USB drives for offsite disaster backup.

 **Features:**